Neonatal Surgery

 • A comprehensive, team approach to care.
 Our pediatric surgeons work closely with a host of pediatric subspecialists, including perinatologists, obstetricians, neonatologists, cardiologists, cardiac surgeons, geneticists, neurosurgeons, oncologists, radiologists, and anesthesiologists.

 • The Johns Hopkins All Children’s Maternal, Fetal & Neonatal Institute provides high-risk obstetrical and neonatal intensive care.
-The care is facilitated by a 97-bed Level IV neonatal intensive care unit (NICU), the highest level designated by the American Academy of Pediatrics.
+The care is facilitated by a 97-bed Level IV neonatal intensive care unit (NICU), the highest level designated by the Florida Agency for Health Care Administration (AHCA).

 • State-of-the-art facilities and resources, including extracorporeal membrane oxygenation (ECMO), a special procedure that oxygenates the blood, helping support babies with heart and lung problems for a period of time to allow their organs to recover.